CodeScop/Oge-Mai-Field-Guide/hunts03.md

   - Balance Battles: Velts: Water (1600 words for 16)
   - DFO Battles: Caretaker (1200 words for 12)
   - HuntS1 Quests: Joining the Hunt (10), Spreading Hope (10), A Season for Hope (5), A Clue to the Past (5), Elder Library Assistants (5), Elder Library's Security (5), Proving Your Worth 1/4 (10), Proving Your Curiosity 2/4 (10), Proving Your Perserverance 3/4 (10), Proving Your Cunning 4/4 (10), Proving Your Mettle 5/6 (15), Protecting the Past (10), Studying Substance Samples (10), To Hope is to Plan (10), Time of Reflection (10), A Battle of Wills (10), Curator's Family (25)
   - HuntS1.2 Quests: Velts' Relaxation Method (25), Curator's Catalog Collections 1/2 (25), Into Forest Depths 1/3 (25), Base Camp Clearing Duty (25), Dynamic Disappearing Duo (25), Great Library Cleanup!
-(15), Sticky, Sweet, and Alluring (15), HuntS1.2 Tallest of Trees (10), Curator's Catalog Cache 2/2 (25)
+(15), Sticky, Sweet, and Alluring (15), HuntS1.2 Tallest of Trees (10), Curator's Catalog Cache 2/2 (25), Close to Home (15), Gentle, Magical Being (25), Mawt Shading Practice (25), Forward Base Swarm 2/2 (25), Curator's Catalog Curios 3/3 (50)
   - Hunt S2 Quests: A Season to Explore (100), Battle of Merit (25), Wandering We Go (10), We Wander Together (10), Strengthening Your Loyalty (10), Strengthening Your Viewpoint 2/3 (10), Strengthening Your Friendship 3/3 (10), Strengthening Your Timing 4/5 (10), Our Waymark Stones (10), Dazzling Desert Diversity (10), Guarding the Path (5), State of Rest (5), A Distant Figure (5), Seeing It Through (5), Herding the Herders (25)
   - Hunt S3 Quests: Moving Flora (10), Flying Past Sparks (10), Helping Those In Need Grow (25), Growing Improvement (25), Growth Pains (25), Growing Your Perception 2/3 (25), Growing Your Tenacity 3/3 (25), Battle of Constitution 3/4 (15), Of Vibrant Growth (15), Problems Feed Solutions (25)

-- **Feb 2021 Sources Outside the Hunt:**
+- **Mar 2021 Sources Outside the Hunt:**

-  For February, the theme is "flying" (per the clue):
-  *We can walk, run, and swim yet we cannot compare,* *to those who are blessed to soar through the air.*
+  For March, the theme is "green".
+Interestingly, Dinti coloring on monsters seems to count as "green" in only a couple cases, and at least one Hunter Token source seems to be a legacy

-  - Global Battles: Vi (5 minutes for ), Viyu (15 minutes for ), Viyusa (25 minutes for ), Xin (100 words for 1)
+  - Global Battles: Viyu (15 minutes for ?3-12), Xin (100 words for 1)
-  - LF Battles: Nitana (700 words for 7), Pester (500 words for 5), Reenu (200 words for 2)
+  - LF Battles: Aracni (400 words for 4), Aracnu (800 words for 8), Nitana (700 words for 7), Wignow (250 words for 2-3)
-  - MT Battles: Ardia (50 words for 0-1), Ardii (60 words for 0-1), Ardis (70 words for 0-1), Lorsa (450 words for 4-5), Spirit Lorsini (1000 words for 10)
+  - MT Battles: Illi (700 words for 7), Kuay (400 words for 4), Wignow (250 words for 2-3)
   - FOREST EXPEDITION:
     - BC Battles: Sacer (120 words for 1-2)
-    - FB Battles: Ardia (50 words for 0-1), Ardii (60 words for 0-1), Ardis (70 words for 0-1), Spirit Ardia (80 words for 0-1)
+    - FB Battles: Dandeleon (220 words for 2-3), Nezthai (600 words for 6)
+    - GL Battles: Maikile (750 words for 7-8), Night Dandeleon (330 words for 3-4)
+    - SC Battles: Reudod (600 words for 6)
+    - TT Battles: Global and Hunt monsters only
-    - GL, SC Battles: Global and Hunt monsters only
+  - 3PC Battles: Global and Hunt monsters only
-    - TT Battles: Buhini (150 words for 1-2), Buholi (800 words for 8), Buhovi (650 words for 6-7), Fin (250 words for 2-3), Finoir (500 words for 5), Scofin (150 words for 1-2)
-  - 3PC Battles: Frizi (150 words for 1-2), Kiru (250 words for 2-3)
   - ALIEN EXPEDITION:
-    - IC Battles: Arir (100 words for 1)
+    - IC Battles: Arir (100 words for 1), Nedi (800 words for 8), Rosarin (500 words for 5)
-    - SpaceS Battles: Captain Piak (1667 words for 16-17)
+    - SpaceS Battles: Szalin (700 words for 7), Yalarr (500 words for 5)
-    - MiningS Battles: Arir (100 words for 1), Galatre (450 words for 4-5)
+    - MiningS Battles: Arir (100 words for 1), Halix (250 words for 2-3), Skarn (1100 words for 11), Zals (900 words for 9)
-    - RLab Battles: Sulanica (1000 words for 10)
-  - Gansu Battles: Arenica (1350 words and 1 Steel Dagger for 13-14), Dust Witch (1200 words and 1 Stempo for 12), Frizi (150 words for 1-2), Red Witch (4000 words for 40), Wetu (1100 words for 11)
+    - RLab Battles: Dr. Enoe (1500 words for 15), Dr. Hogglevoss (1200 words for 12), Fonar (200 words for 2), Gwynos (450 words for 4-5)
+  - Gansu Battles: Sparfly (450 words for 4-5)
   - DESERT EXPEDITION:
     - DigS Battles: Global and Hunt monsters only
-    - Ruins Battles: Spirit Gordiliana (800 words for 8)
+    - Ruins Battles: Global and Hunt monsters only
-  - Riza Battles: Frizi (150 words for 1-2), Osaril (300 words and 1 Vine Net for 3), Wyvern (1300 words for 13)
+  - Riza Battles: Patliadu (750 words and 1 Harpoon for 7-8), Sparfly (450 words for 4-5), Wyvern (1300 words for 13)
   - RAINA EXPEDITION:
-    - SurfaceC Battles: Wyvern (1300 words for 13)
+    - SurfaceC Battles: Auwi (500 words for 5), Wyvern (1300 words for 13)
-    - SwampL Battles: Heliodae (120 words for 1-2), Rhamp (250 words for 2-3)
+    - SwampL Battles: Copei (800 words for 8), Galai (1500 words for 15), Larida (1000 words for 10), Quishi (350 words for 3-4), Swamp Wignow (500 words for 5)
-    - SacredS Battles: Global and Hunt monsters only
+    - SacredS Battles: Ognimaf (300 words for 3), Swamp Wignow (500 words for 5)
-    - Hideout Battles: Kivi (100 words for 1)
+    - Hideout Battles: Wisthu (800 words for 8)
-  - Balance Battles: Global and Hunt monsters only
+  - Balance Battles: Isartu (720 words for 7-8), Sliv (550 words and 1 Water Mask for 5-6), Vezi (1300 words, 1 Water Mask, and 1 Underwater Torch for 13)
+  - later game

 - **Sell price:** 10 Coins (don't sell, much better to spend)